yoyowallach/temu_bitlife/events.md

    - Option 2: Hold onto furniture for support
    - Option 3: Crawl instead

-## Age 1 (Both denied)
+## Age 1 (Approved)
-1. **First Birthday Party**
+1. **First Time at the Zoo**
-   - Option 1: Smash your cake enthusiastically
+   - Option 1: Point excitedly at the animals
-   - Option 2: Cry from all the attention
+   - Option 2: Cry because the animals are scary
-   - Option 3: Fall asleep during the party

-2. **New Toy**
+2. **Learning to Feed Yourself**
-   - Option 1: Play with it constantly
+   - Option 1: Use the spoon
-   - Option 2: Ignore it and play with the box instead
+   - Option 2: Throw food on the floor
-   - Option 3: Break it immediately

 ## Age 2 (Both approved)
 1. **Potty Training**